 The idea of losing assets and property is what stops many people from filing for bankruptcy.
 However, not filing for bankruptcy in some cases may lead to an even worse outcome.
 There are certain steps that can be taken in bankruptcy that may protect your assets from being sold off to pay old debt.
-An experienced Kingsport bankruptcy attorney can help you explore these steps.
+An experienced Chattanooga bankruptcy attorney can help you explore these steps.

 How Do I Protect My Assets in Bankruptcy?